blairanderson/serverlessconsultants/plugins/serverless-webpack.md

 dependencies needed to run the function.
 This allows the plugin to fully utilize WebPack's [Tree-Shaking][link-webpack-tree] optimization.
 * Webpack version 3 and 4 support
+* Support NPM and Yarn for packaging

 ## Recent improvements and important changes

+* Support Yarn
 * Support Webpack 4
 * Drop Webpack 2 support
 * Cleaned up configuration.
 You should now use a `custom.webpack` object to configure everything relevant for the plugin.
 The old configuration still works but will be removed in the next major release.
 For details see below.